Paul Pogba: Manchester United confirm midfielder will leave club when contract expires this summer

-Paul Pogba left Man Utd to join Juventus as a free agent in 2012, only to return four years later for a then world-record fee of £89m; Pogba has had a topsy-turvy time during his second spell at Old Trafford and will leave the club again when his contract expires at the end of June
+Paul Pogba left Man Utd to join Juventus as a free agent in 2012, only to return four years later for a then world-record fee of £89m; Man Utd have held initial talks with Barcelona over the signing of midfielder Frenkie de Jong

 Paul Pogba will leave Manchester United when his contract expires at the end of June.